bmoneill/fortune/README.md

 # A simple fortune implementation

-This is a simple [fortune(6)](https://linux.die.net/man/6/fortune) implementation that supports the same file formats as the standard Linux/BSD versions.
-In addition, you may specify a custom fortune file and separator.
+This is a simple fortune implementation that supports the same file formats as the standard Linux/BSD versions.

 ## Installation